December 20, 2015

 Nan Panjarehi - Nowruz Window Cookies

-Vernal Equinox - The first day of Spring is only a few days away and one thing that is common among all Iranians is our shared passion for all things Nowruz, an ancient festival of Spring dating back 3000 years ago.
-In most households there's a frenzied rush to complete the task of khane tekani (spring cleaning), growing sabzeh (seeds), shopping for haft seen items, and buying new clothes for the children, all before Sal-e Tahvil occurs.
-Nowruz is about feasting on traditional food such as kookoo sabzi, sabzi polow ba mahi, reshteh polow and ash-e reshteh among many other fresh and mixed herb-based dishes.
-There's also a rich tradition of baking New Year's desserts and each region has its own traditional shirini (sweets) to celebrate this traditional festival.
+Vernal Equinox - The first day of Spring is only a few days away, and one thing common among all Iranians is our shared passion for all things Nowruz, an ancient festival of Spring dating back 3000 years.
+In most households, there's a frenzied rush to complete the task of khane tekani (spring cleaning), growing sabzeh (seeds), shopping for haft seen items, and buying new clothes for the children, all before Sal-e Tahvil occurs.
+Nowruz is about feasting on traditional dishes such as kookoo sabzi, sabzi polow ba mahi, reshteh polow, and ash-e reshteh, among many other fresh, herb-based dishes.
+There's also a rich tradition of baking New Year's desserts, and each region has its own traditional shirini (sweets) to celebrate this traditional festival.
 Nowruz celebrations are a chance to nourish the body and the spirit by enjoying delicious meals with your family and friends.

 Nan Panjerehi